xskipper-io/xskipper/site/docs/api/developer/generate-doc.md

 ### Local Changes

-The doc configs are location in `python/doc`.
+The doc configs are located in `python/doc`.

 Make the needed changes to the python files and then create the HTML files using: